 However, I’ve always wanted an overview with the most common types out there.

-So, I’ve put together a list with brief descriptions of some of popular types of milk tea in alphabetical order.
+That’s why I’ve finally put together this list with brief descriptions of some of popular types of milk tea in alphabetical order.

-Tell me if you miss any important ones; I’ll gladly add new types as I discover them for myself!
+Tell me in the comments if you miss any important ones; I’ll gladly add new types as I discover them for myself!